linagora/linshare/documentation/EN/development/linshare-core/how-to-add-new-upgrade-task.md

 #### 3 Add your upgradeTask insert query to import_**\_sample.sql :

-To test your upgrade task you need to create a SQL script `import-upgrade-task-[version]-sample.sql`, and add on it the SQL queries to insert in the table `upgrade_task` for all your new UpgradeTaskType
+To test your upgrade task you need to create a SQL script `import-upgrade-task-[version]-sample.sql`, and add inside it the SQL queries to insert in the table `upgrade_task` for all your new UpgradeTaskType

 Example :